Sonodaart/Triple-Integral-Calculator/README.md

 - Case $A>0$:

 	This case is trivial.
 Given big enough $x$ the inequality holds.
-Of course there may be intervals in between for which it doesn't hold, but since we want the max and min we immediately know them to be min$=-\infty$ and max$=+\infty$.
+Of course there may be intervals in between for which it doesn't hold, but since we want the max and min we immediately know them to be min $=-\infty$ and max $=+\infty$.

 From now on it's gonna be assumed that $A<0$.
 - Case $B>0 \lor C>0$: